open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 A simple 5 component circuit to do this (amplification and bias removal) is available as part of this standard, free for all to use without obligation.
 See [Appendix, section 7.1](#71-dynamic-microphone-to-ohis-preamp) for this circuit.

 Similarly, a Radio expecting a dynamic microphone signal will need about 10 to 15dB of attenuation, and cannot back-feed a DC bias into the radio.
-A simple 3:1 or 4:1 voltage divider and series DC blocking capacitor can accomplish this.
+A 3:1 or 4:1 voltage divider and series DC blocking capacitor can accomplish this.
 See [Appendix, section 7.2](#72-ohis-to-dynamic-microphone-pad) for this circuit.

 #### 5.3.1.2.
 Carbon (Equivalent) Microphones

 Carbon, or Carbon Equivalent, microphones, as commonly used with aviation headsets and telephone handsets, will need about 20dB of attenuation to reach Electret level.

 This can be accomplished with a simple 10:1 voltage divider.
-But the DC bias voltage needs to be passed through, or re-generated from Vcc power. **TODO** Document this here?
-Appendix?
+But the DC bias voltage needs to be passed through, or re-generated from Vcc power. **TODO**  Appendix?

-Similarly a Radio expecting a Carbon (Equivalent) signal will need about 20dB of amplification.  **TODO** Document this here?
-Appendix?
+Similarly a Radio expecting a Carbon (Equivalent) signal will need about 20dB of amplification.  **TODO**  Appendix?

 ### 5.3.2.
 Headphone

-The Headphone signal in OHIS is a conventional headphone style signal, as used pretty much everywhere.
+The Headphone signal in OHIS is a conventional headphone style signal.
 That is:

 * Commonly between 8 and 64 ohms load impedance.
 Some less common headphones can be as high as 300 ohms.
-* About 10dBm to 20dBm (10mW to 100mW) of power at full volume.
+* 0dBV to -10dBV at full volume.
 * Ground referenced single ended audio per channel.
 No DC offset, and no push-pull.
 * Stereo signals must share a common return path Ground.